jadeforrest/blog/content/posts/2023-02-10--mini-m-variations/index.md

 ## A growth-focused management meeting

-Bjorn Freeman-Benson was the grandfather of the Mini-M. Early on at New Relic, our management meetings were a blend of tactical topics and topics intended to grow our management team.
+Bjorn Freeman-Benson founded Mini-Ms. Early on at New Relic, our management meetings were a blend of tactical topics and topics intended to grow our management team.
 He treated it like a professor would, in an upper-level seminar class, with discussion amongst participants.

 Here is an example agenda: